neuraparse/QMANN/.github/SECURITY.md

 - **Proof of concept** (if applicable and safe to share)
 - **Suggested mitigation** (if you have ideas)

-## Security Considerations for QMNN
+## Security Considerations for QMANN

 ### Quantum-Specific Security

-QMNN involves quantum computing components that have unique security considerations:
+QMANN involves quantum computing components that have unique security considerations:

 1. **Quantum State Privacy**: Quantum states may contain sensitive information
 2. **Circuit Tampering**: Malicious modification of quantum circuits